 Information, ingestion, and impulsivity: The impact of technology-enabled healthy food labels on online grocery shopping in impulsive and non-impulsive consumers

-Introduction: Unhealthy food consumption is a problem for society, companies, and consumers.
-This study aims to contribute to knowledge regarding such issues by investigating how technology-enabled healthy food labels can impact food choice in an online grocery store context.
+Unhealthy food consumption is a problem for society, companies, and consumers.
+This study explores how technology-enabled healthy food labels can impact food choice in an online grocery store context.
 We conceptualized unhealthy and healthy food choice as a matter of impulsivity problems.
 Three technology-enabled healthy food labels were derived based on variables that might impact self-control, and their influence on food choice was investigated.

 Analyzing motivating functions of consumer behavior: Evidence from attention and neural responses to choices and consumption